-We at Creature Comforts acknowledge the obstacles to becoming a self-supporting professional artist in today’s market, and therefore wish to remove some of these barriers.
+We acknowledge the obstacles to becoming a self-supporting professional artist in today’s market, and therefore wish to remove some of these barriers.
 In concert with our commitment to this community, we launched the Get Artistic initiative in June 2018 to support the arts in its many forms—visual art, performance, music, writing—with an initial emphasis on local art.